rodvel-inc/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Steps

+Of great importance here, is the fact that I will be using - for the very first time - the AWS SDK, specifically for Python.

 The X-Ray SDK for Python is a library for Python web applications that provides classes and methods for generating and sending trace data to the X-Ray daemon.

 Trace data includes information about incoming HTTP requests served by the application, and calls that the application makes to downstream services using the AWS SDK, HTTP clients, or an SQL database connector.